 In Australia the softroader buyer enjoys the same abilities, but is also likely to try fire trail exploring and beach driving.

-Almost all softroaders were never designed with even mild rock-hopping in mind and driving on a beach is something Europeans, Japanese and North Americans only dream about.
+Almost all softroaders were never designed with even mild rock-hopping in mind and driving on a beach is something most Europeans, Japanese and North Americans only dream about.

 Fire trail driving isn’t possible in the Northern Hemisphere.
 European and Japanese rural areas are built out or locked up and dirt roads are few and far between.
 The distinction in the US of A between a dirt track and a 4WD trail is quite marked, so soft-roaders generally know their place.